Early life of Joseph Stalin: Imprisonment: 1902–1904

 Stalin had several attempts to escape Novaya Uda.
 On the first attempt he made it to Balagansk, but suffered from frostbite to his face and was forced to return.
 On the second attempt, he escaped Siberia and returned to Tiflis.
 It was while he was in the city that the Russo-Japanese War broke out.
 In Tiflis, Stalin again lived in the homes of various friends, and also attended a Marxist circle led by Lev Kamenev.
 A number of local Marxists called for Stalin's expulsion from the RSDLP because of his calls for the establishment of a separate Georgian Marxist movement.
 They saw this as a betrayal of Marxist internationalism and compared it to the views of the Jewish Bundists.
 Some referred to him as the "Georgian Bundist".
 Stalin was defended by the first Georgian Marxist to officially declare himself a Bolshevik, Mikha Tskhakaya, although the latter made the young man publicly renounce his views.
 He aligned himself with the Bolsheviks, growing to detest many of the Georgian Mensheviks.
 Menshevism was however the dominant revolutionary force in the Southern Caucuses, leaving the Bolsheviks as a minority.
 Stalin was able to establish a local Bolshevik stronghold in the mining town of Chiatura.

 At workers' meetings around Georgia, Stalin frequently debated against the Mensheviks.
 He called for an opposition to inter-ethnic violence, an alliance between the proletariat and peasantry, and—in contrast to the Mensheviks—insisted that there could be no compromise with the middle-classes in the struggle to overthrow the Tsar.
 With Philip Makharadze, Stalin began editing a Georgian Marxist newspaper, Proletariatis Brdzola ("Proletarian Struggle").
 He spent time in Batumi and Gori, before Tskhakaya sent him to Kutaisi to establish a Committee for the province of Imeretia and Mingrelia in July.
-On New Year's Eve 1904, Stalin led a gang of workers who disrupted a party being held by a bourgeois liberal group.
+On New Year's Eve 1904, Stalin lead a group of workers who disrupted a party being held by a bourgeois liberal group.